2023 Call for Abstracts

 - The author(s) transfer(s) all copyright ownership of the named abstract to the American Society of Hematology (except when one or more authors are U.S. Government employees); OR the submitter has gained permission from the copyright holder of the previously published abstract for the abstract to be displayed in the ASH meeting mobile app and online program.

-- All authors have read the ASH Conflict-of-Interest Policy and have acted in accordance with that policy;
+- All authors have read the ASH Conflict-of-Interest Policy [link: https://www.hematology.org/about/governance/conflict-of-interest] and have acted in accordance with that policy;

-- The data in the late-breaking abstract are not publicly available via major search engines; have not been accepted for publication before the abstract submission closing date; nor will they be materially presented at a meeting of 1,000 or more participants before the ASH annual meeting; and are not to be presented at an ASH Satellite Symposium.
+- The data in the abstract have not been accepted for publication before the abstract submission closing date; nor will they be materially presented at a meeting of 1,000 or more participants before the ASH annual meeting (note the exception for abstracts submitted to other ASH meetings in the Eligibility section above.); and are not to be presented at an ASH Friday Satellite Symposium.
+If the data have been made available on a preprint server, all ASH policies summarized above regarding preprints have been and will be followed.

 A sample abstract is provided for your reference below.
 Note that the title, authors, and institutions are entered in separate fields in the submission form, not in the abstract body, as they are not included in the character count.